techservicesillinois/ticket-assister/CONTRIBUTING.md

 	- Add a `name` according to the name of the rule determined in step 1
 	- Add a `description`
-		- This is displayed below on the options page
 		- This should describe the user-facing functionality of the rule
+		- This is displayed below the name on the options page
 	- Populate the `contentScripts`
 		- Each entry should have:
 			1. `url` - The URL to run on.
 Matches wildcard `*`.
 Try to reuse this if possible, using the `TICKET_URL` object.
 			2. (optional) `script` - The path of the uncompiled content script to run, relative from the `src/contentScripts` directory
 			3. (optional) `css` - The path of the CSS to run, relative from the `static/themes` directory
-			- The `script` key [inclusive] or the `css` key must be set.
+			- The `script` key [exclusive] or the `css` key must be set
+				- If a `script` and `css` is needed, put each in a separate entry
 		- Multiple entries can be set for a single rule
-			- E.g., a script can be to run on two different pages for the rule
+			- E.g., a script can be set to run on two different pages
 			- These are bundled and all turned on/off as the feature is toggled

 5. Set the rule's defaults in `src/rules/presets.ts`